Estimated reading time: 3 minutes

 Buy-Back Agreement: A Financial Tool for Business Growth

-Key Elements of a Buy-Back Agreement
+The Main Elements of a Buy-Back Agreement

 A well-structured Buy-Back Agreement defines the buy-back period, the duration during which the seller must supply products.
 It also includes initial funding, where the buyer finances the seller’s plant construction in exchange for future product purchases.